Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Analysis: Greedy Algorithms

 \begin{theorem} Consider perturbed context generation.
 Let $\ALG$ be an arbitrary \GreedyStyle algorithm whose batch size is at least $Y_0$ from \eqref{eq:lem:min_ev_bg-Y}.
 Fix any bandit algorithm $\ALG_0$, and let $\rReg_0(T)$ be regret of this algorithm on a particular problem instance $\mc I$.
 Then on the same instance, $\ALG$ has Bayesian prediction regret

 \end{theorem}

-\xhdr{Proof sketch.} We use a $t$-round history of \ALG to simulate a $(t/Y)$-round history of $\ALG_0$.
+\begin{proof}[Proof sketch] We use a $t$-round history of \ALG to simulate a $(t/Y)$-round history of $\ALG_0$.
 More specifically, we use each batch in the history of \ALG to simulate one round of $\ALG_0$.
 We prove that the simulated history of $\ALG_0$ has exactly the same distribution as the actual history, for any $\theta$.
-Since $\ALG$ predicts the Bayesian-optimal action given the history (up to the previous batch), this action is at least as good (in expectation over the prior) as the one chosen by $\ALG_0$ after $t/Y$ rounds.
-The detailed proof is deferred to Section~\ref{sec:thm-bg-pf}.
+Since $\ALG$ predicts the Bayesian-optimal action given the history (up to the previous batch), this action is at least as good (in expectation over the prior) as the one chosen by $\ALG_0$ after $t/Y$ rounds. \end{proof}